-Jamie Hitel is Director of Music at Christ Church, Greenwich, Connecticut – a historical Episcopal parish just outside New York City.
+Jamie Hitel is a British American organist and choir director.
+He currently holds the post of Director of Music at Christ Church Greenwich – a historic Episcopal parish in the New York metropolitan area.

 With broad experience as a performer, composer, conductor and educator, Jamie Hitel has held a variety of positions and performed in different settings across the globe.

 Formerly Director of Music at Waltham Abbey, England, Jamie moved to the USA in 2000.
 Since that time, he has worked within the Episcopal church, training choirs of boys, girls, and adults, both professional and volunteer.